-Though the individual fees may make it feel like you're paying more, it's nearly always cheaper to fly budget.
-Don’t believe me?
-Do the math for yourself, or see our examples below.
-Often the savings are significant, especially for long-haul flights where you could save hundreds.
+Almost always, yes!
+Though stacks of fees may make it feel like you're paying more, it's nearly always cheaper to fly budget.
+Skeptical?
+Do the math, or see our examples below.
+Often savings are significant, especially for long-haul flights where you could save hundreds of dollars.

 Our best example would be on our flight to Canada from Australia.
 We booked it as two separate legs, with an intentional 5-day stopover in Hawaii (to learn how to book cheap/free extended layovers yourself as we did (check this post here, and our other general flight hacks here).
 For that round-trip, we saved $400 per person.